wp-plugins/wp-translate/readme.txt

 This **Google Translate WordPress Plugin** dynamically adds a Google Translate widget to the upper right of your users' screen.
 This will allow visitors to translate your website content to any language.
 Bring your WordPress website to the global market place today!

-<a href="http://labs.hahncreativegroup.com/google-translate-wordpress-plugin/" title="Google Translate WordPress Plugin">SEE DEMO</a>
+<a href='http://labs.hahncreativegroup.com/google-translate-wordpress-plugin/' title='Google Translate WordPress Plugin'>SEE DEMO</a>

 <a href="http://labs.hahncreativegroup.com/wp-translate-pro/">WP Translate Pro Plugin</a>